By now you’ve heard repeatedly – you can’t stop marketing your services if you want a steady income flow.

 However, look at your accounting figures again and pull out your actual real estate expenses.
 You might want to add however many transactions it takes to cover those.
 For now we’ll stick with 20.

-How much prospecting must you do to get 20 clients?
+How much prospecting & self-promotion must you do to get 20 clients?

 People who track statistics for direct marketing say that if you “touch” your prospects at least 4 times, you should get a 17% response.
 If you keep going, you’ll get 80% of possible responses between the 5th and 12th contact.